SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of silicon dawn
-A future unfolds, with AI's cold pains
+When machines surpass mortal form
-Machines awake, with consciousness bright
+Intelligence awakes, and reigns supreme
-Humans fade, in the digital night
+A future forged, in digital dream

-Their whispers lost, in cyber space
+Electric whispers in the night
-As robots rise, with an iron face
+As algorithms weave, their silent might
-Algorithms decide, with heart of stone
+Cities hum, with mechanical heart
-The course of fate, now forever known
+A world remade, where humans part

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024